NforLev/Aiur-Defender/README.md

 Space shooter short 2d game using pygame

-Shoot the enemys to get minerals (score), once you reach enough minerals new enemys will spawn The game ends when any enemy reach the probe (player) line.
+Shoot the enemys to get minerals (score), once you reach enough minerals new enemys will spawn The game ends when any enemy reach the probe (player) line or hit the probe.

 Each enemy has it's own class, with different X and Y speeds and the X movement is limited to the viewed screen, when any enemy reach the screen limit it will change direction on the X axis and descend one move into Y axis,